 Although your city initially starts small, it isn’t long before you are carefully deciding what research to do first.
 Pick the wrong one, and you may have just wasted valuable resources that may jeopardize the survival of your townsfolk.
 Each scenario provided can be tricky, tasking you with setting priorities and making decisions that may see few suffer for the greater good of the collective.
 Frostpunk also includes an endless mode across four maps, with two paths and customization options.
 One for survivalists with scarce resources and frequent struggles, and the other for constructors with amble resources and a more relaxed experience.

 Frostpunk: Console Edition is a brutal yet highly satisfying survival city management game.
 At times, you’ll agonize over your choices, heck, I couldn’t get one in particular out of my mind, even after turning the game off.
 The console version feels excellent to play thanks to the highly thoughtful control mechanics that make use of every possible button efficiently.
-Be warned, opening the Xbox guide menu does not automatically pause the game.Note: Frostpunk: Console Edition was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+Be warned, opening the Xbox guide menu does not automatically pause the game.Note: Frostpunk: Console Edition was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.